hellojianfeng/tuilean/tuilean-backend/src/docs/pages/join-org.md

 # join-org page
-this page is used for join org by user. support actions: open(default), find-orgs, apply-join
+this page is used for join org by user. support actions: open(default), find-org, apply-join

 ## prerequisite